What is it?

-- Individual’s tolerance for required procedures and/or therapies
+- Individual’s tolerance for required procedures / therapies

-• Adults with knock knees conditions not treated when young can be prescribed with a customised orthoses to prevent deterioration.
+- Adults with knock knees who were not treated when young can be prescribed with customised orthoses to prevent deterioration.

 Custom in-toe gait bio-mechanical insoles are designed to restrict knock knees from rotational deformities of the foot (metatarsus adductus).